khajani/reFlex-arduino/README.md

 4. Stepper motors pull strings attached to each finger tip running down the fingers of the IKEA wooden hand
 5. Elastic bands restore the fingers to their neutral position when the user releases

-    This string–elastic combo functions like human tendons and ligaments:
+    This string–elastic combo **functions like human tendons and ligaments**:
     - The strings act as flexor tendons, pulling fingers closed.
     - The elastic bands mimic extensor ligaments, returning fingers to rest.

-This allows the wooden hand to mirror human finger biomechanics in real time.
+This allows the wooden hand to **mirror human finger biomechanics in real time**.

 ## 📦 Materials
   Arduino Uno